 Singing is central to our worship.
 We sing softly, boisterously, with joy.
 Our 50+ voice choir leads us in congregational singing and also provides an anthem and an offertory.

 Our music spans many traditions—from European classical music to gospel to contemporary.
 In addition to our Chancel Choir and organ, we have a women’s choir (Veriditas), a children’s choir, a stringed orchestra (Joyful Noise Players), a drumming group (Sacred Groove), a hand bell choir, recorder ensemble and frequent guest musicians.
-Click the “Get involved & serve” button below to join a group.
+Learn more about our music program here.

 Arts and Worship

 We believe that engaging all our senses can bring us closer to God.
 We worship with our eyes and ears and voices.
 We incorporate the arts into worship as much as possible.
 We seek to nurture inter-generational, community, and liturgical engagement.through visual arts (banners, sculptures, stoles and other fabric arts), music and dance.
 A Creativity Council for the Liturgical Arts envisions ways to enliven worship with the arts, and welcomes your participation.
 Lean more about our Liturgical Arts Program.